matttgregg/advent2020/README.md

 I wasn't expecting this one to come back, but it's nice to see - 3D game of life!
 Fully expecting a riot of visualizations for this.

+* I attacked it in a reverse fashion to the seating problem.
+I heavily invested in a structure to represent to cube array and handle flattening a 3/4D coordinate to/from a single index, and for accurately acquiring lists of neighbour cells.
+As a result it ran almost perfectly first time, and very little time spent looking for errors today.

+* Used an array first rather than a hashset/map.
+Not sure how significant a difference that is.

+* Hard coded three dimensions.
+For part 2 added the fourth dimension, again hard coded.
+Was still able to run the part1 solution as a slice through the 4d space.
+(My space isn't infinite, but I do presize intelligently so that edges aren't significant.)

+* I *didn't* bother trying to code generic dimensions.
+(Although I don't think it would be significantly more difficult - mostly busy work.)
+Spatial dimensions are one of those things which are almost 100% limited except for very special casees.
+Similarly, my neighbour sets were via pre-computed arrays.
+Works fine but glad we're not pushing to five dimensions.

+* Something I note - variable names.
+Particularly when in the weeds, more and more helpful to use desciptive variable names rather than i,j,k or k,v etc.

+* There *are* visualizations - but at the same time it's really hard to visual pleasantly.
+They're pleasant but quite hard to interpret. <Sigh> Four dimensions.

+* My release run for the month is now up to 2.2s thanks to today being ~1.2s.
+(Debug run is at 34s in total.)

+* A Redditor pointed out that John Conway died this year, so it's nice to see something of a tribute here.